scrum-1/horosim/docs/Installation.md

 # Installation #

 The installation can be a bit tricky, specially if you are not used to install libraries and developing tools.
-However, I have tried to give step by step instructions.
+However, I have tried to give step by step instructions and there is a windows installer.

-## Requirements ##
+## Introduction ##

-There are a couple of requirements:
+HoRoSim uses differents programs to work:

 1. CoppeliaSim simulator
+2. Arduino IDE (>1.5.0)
-2. c++ compiler (g++) and glut libraries
+3. c++ compiler (g++) and glut libraries
-3. Arduino IDE (>1.5.0)
 4. The HoRoSim source code

-If you do not want to install g++ or the Arduino IDE(see below, it is tricky in Windows), you can use the virtual machine that I created [Download Ubuntu Virtual Machine](https://owncloud.itu.dk/index.php/s/orL1ETlNlpRN8B8).
-Thus, you only need to install the CoppeliaSim simulator.
+## Windows installation

-## Step 1: CoppeliaSim Simulator (All OS) ##
+### Step 1: CoppeliaSim Simulator

 Install the CoppeliaSim simulator for your operating system.
 Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).

+### Step 2: Arduino IDE (>1.5.0 and <2.0)

+Download the Arduino IDE from the [Arduino website](https://www.arduino.cc/en/software) and install it in you system.
+The Arduino IDE 1.8.14 is the last stable version. **Do not download the Arduino 2.0, which is still in beta and uses a completely new system**

-## Step 2: Install g++ compiler and libraries ##
+### Step 3: HoRoSim source code, g++ and glut libraries

+The recommended installation is to use the provided installer, only attempt to follow the advanced installation if you are a developer.

-#### Windows
+#### Basic installation
+Doanload the installer from [here](https://www.dropbox.com/s/i1m1ydk95hfnojd/HoRoSim_Installer.exe?dl=0).
+Before running the installer, be sure that the Arduino IDE is installed.
+Follow the installer, which will install a g++ compiler, HoRoSim source files and the glut libraries.
+Be sure to select the Arduino´s sketchbook folder as installation directory, and press yes to install the compiler and to add it to the PATH environmental variable. **Do not modify the g++ installer options.
+If you change the architecture or the installation folder, HoRoSim will not work!**

+#### Advanced installation (not recommended)

-This section provides the steps to install and c++ compiler and glut libraries in Windows.
+This section provides the steps to install and c++ compiler, glut libraries and the HoRoSim source code in Windows.
 Another option would be to use the WSL.
 If you do that, install WSL and follow the linux instructions.
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you have a guide to install WSL. **Note: WSL2 will not work!
 The programs communicate through TCP/IP communications and all of them need to run in the same IP).**

 If you prefer to install the compiler and libraries in Windows, follow the following steps.

 Install MingW-W64-builds, which provides a g++ for Windows.
 It is available for download [here](https://sourceforge.net/projects/mingw-w64/).
 Select the MingW-W64-builds option, download it and install it.
 Use the default options.

 **Note: I tried Visual Studio, but you cannot use it from a normal terminal (you need to use a special terminal).
 Thus, you can use Visual studio, but then you cannot use the Arduino IDE to compile it.
 There is no support for Visual Studio**

+**Note: MinGW will not work as it does not provide POSIX support.**

 Now, you need to add the path of the folder where the binaries of the compiler are installed to the %PATH% environment variable.
 Press in the START icon, type "Edit the system environment variables", and click on the icon that appears.
 In that menu, click on "Environment Variables...".
 In the next menu, select the Path variable under "System variables" and click on edit.
 Now, press the New button and type the path to the folder where the binaries or the compiler are.
 Im my system, it looks like: C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin